-- Board of Directors' meetings and Risk Management Committee meetings to pose questions or give opinions as appropriate.
-Outside audit and supervisory board members attended all Corporate Governance Committee meetings as observers and gave opinions as appropriate. - c.
-The Audit and Supervisory Board held a meeting for exchanging information with the independent auditor on a monthly basis - d.
-Audit and supervisory board members conducted audits of 15 companies including overseas subsidiaries.
+Committee meetings as observers and gave opinions as appropriate.

+- c.
+The Audit and Supervisory Board held a meeting for exchanging information with the independent auditor on a monthly basis. - d.
+Audit and supervisory board members conducted audits of 9 subsidiaries including overseas subsidiaries.
 Moreover, during the fiscal term under review, audit and supervisory board members held a meeting with the department responsible for auditing subsidiaries once a month to exchange information and opinions about the status of auditing and internal controls of subsidiaries, in an effort to ensure effective auditing by audit and supervisory board members.